Assessment of Potential Donors

 - Deceased donation.
 The recipient could wait for a compatible deceased donor.

 2. Your General Health

+Certain medical conditions will exclude you from being a donor.
+These conditions, called “contraindications,” vary from one transplant center to another because of the lack of common medical guidelines for evaluating living donors.
 In the case of liver donation, there are specific health criteria for potential donors.
-The criteria depends on the transplant center, but here’s a list of considerations:
+The criteria depend on the transplant center, but here’s a list of common considerations:

 - No heart, renal, or liver problems or abnormalities.